IdleDevelopment/IdleyApp/README.md

 # IdleyApp
-Official app for idley.gg from Idle Development
+Official app for idley.gg from Idle Development made with electron.
+## coming soon.